ramensoftware/r11-resource-redirect/README.md

 * The Rectify11 dev team.
 * [marbles0976](https://discord.com/users/716028609973977110) for the Windhawk icon.

-If you like Rectify11 pack please follow the [Rectify11 github repository](https://github.com/Rectify11/Installer).
+If you like the Rectify11 pack please follow the [Rectify11 Github repository](https://github.com/Rectify11/Installer).

 ## Screenshots
 ### Redesigned system icons